d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 Open-sourced releases, such as OPT (Open Pretrained Transformers) :cite:`zhang2022opt`, BLOOM :cite:` scao2022bloom`, and FALCON :cite:`penedo2023refinedweb`, democratized research and use of large language models.
 Focusing on computational efficiency at inference time, the open-sourced Llama 1 :cite:`touvron2023llama` outperforms much larger models by training on more tokens than usual.
-The updated Llama 2 :cite:`touvron2023llama2` further increased the pretraining corpus by 40%, leading to product models that can match competitive close-source models.
+The updated Llama 2 :cite:`touvron2023llama2` further increased the pretraining corpus by 40%, leading to product models that may match the performance of competitive close-sourced models.

 :citet:`wei2022emergent` discussed emergent abilities of large language models that are only present in larger models, but not present in smaller models.
 However, simply increasing model size does not inherently make models follow human instructions better.
+:citet:`wei2021finetuned,sanh2021multitask` found that fine-tuning large language models on a range of datasets described via *instructions* can improve zero-shot performance on held-out tasks.
+Using *reinforcement learning from human feedback*, :citet:`ouyang2022training` fine-tuned GPT-3 to follow a diverse set of instructions.
-Following InstructGPT that
-aligns language models with human intent via fine-tuning :cite:`ouyang2022training`, [ChatGPT](https://chat.openai.com/) is able to follow instructions, such as code debugging and note drafting, from its conversations with humans.
+Following the resultant InstructGPT that aligns language models with human intent via fine-tuning :cite:`ouyang2022training`, [ChatGPT](https://chat.openai.com/) can generate human-like responses (e.g., code debugging and creative writing) based on conversations with humans and can perform many natural language processing tasks zero-shot :cite:`qin2023chatgpt`.
+:citet:`bai2022constitutional`
+replaced human inputs with model outputs to partially automate the instruction tuning process, calling it "reinforcement learning from AI feedback".

 Large language models offer an exciting prospect of formulating text input to induce models to perform desired tasks via in-context learning, which is also known as *prompting*.
-For example,
+Notably,
 *chain-of-thought prompting* :cite:`wei2022chain`,
 an in-context learning method
 with few-shot "question, intermediate reasoning steps, answer" demonstrations,